 Dolby Atmos Format Settings Missing?

 There is a possibility that your Apple Music subscription might be over, or else there is a sudden tweak in the settings of apps.
-In the second case, we have mentioned the tip and tricks to fix it in this article.
+In the second case, we mentioned the tips and tricks to fix it in this article.

 Do Spatial Audio Work With Any Headphone?